 - How satisfied are you with your pay?

-Preventing double-barreled questions in research:
+2. Preventing double-barreled questions in research

-Preventing these questions and the loss of actionable data they bring is actually quite easy.
+Preventing these inquiries and the loss of actionable data they bring is actually quite easy.
 Make sure you have enough quality checks built in your survey creation and design process.
-Have a test group at the ready to filter out any confusing bits before you go to the masses.
+Have a test group ready to filter out any confusing bits before you go to the masses.